-These cookies help us make the website function properly, make the website more secure, provide better user experience, and understand how the website performs and to analyze what works and where it needs improvement.
+These cookies help us make the website function properly, make the website more secure, provide a better user experience, understand how the website performs & to analyze what works & where it needs improvement.

-Similar to most online services, our website uses first-party and third-party cookies for a number of purposes.
-The first-party cookies are mostly necessary for the website to function correctly, and they do not collect any of your personally identifiable data.
+Similar to most online services, our website uses first-party & third-party cookies for a number of purposes.
+The first-party cookies are mostly necessary for the website to function correctly, they do not collect any of your personally identifiable data.

 What types of cookies do we use?